grafana/Grafana-Alloy-for-Beginners/README.md

 ### Mission 3

 After much debate, the various departments within IMF have reached a rare consensus: it's time to standardize the attribute name for service tiers.
-Until now, teams have been using conflicting keys like servicetier and service_tier, creating chaos in spanmetrics and cross-department dashboards.
+Until now, teams have been using conflicting keys like `servicetier` and `tier`, creating chaos in spanmetrics and cross-department dashboards.

-Headquarters has spoken—service.tier is the new standard.
+Headquarters has spoken: `service.tier` is the new standard.

 Your mission: use Alloy to bring order to the data.
-Normalize the attribute across the board so that spanmetrics flow smoothly and dashboards speak a common language.
+Standardize the attribute across the board so that spanmetrics flow smoothly and dashboards speak a common language.

 #### Objectives

-- Use the [`otelcol.processor.attributes`](https://grafana.com/docs/agent/latest/flow/reference/components/otelcol.processor.attributes/) component to set the `service.tier` attribute to the value of the `servicetier` or `service_tier` attributes.
+- Use the [`otelcol.processor.attributes`](https://grafana.com/docs/agent/latest/flow/reference/components/otelcol.processor.attributes/) component to set the `service.tier` attribute to the value of the `servicetier` or `tier` attributes.
-- Drop the `servicetier` and `service_tier` attributes.
+- Drop the `servicetier` and `tier` attributes.

 #### Instructions